-The School has the right to intervene in pupils' emails and websites if they are suspected of being unsuitable.
-If any websites or pop-ups contain illegal content, the school has the duty to inform CEOP.
+The School has the right to intervene in pupils' user accounts and files if they are suspected of being unsuitable.
 The school, to such an extent is reasonable, is obliged to regulate the behaviour of pupils when they are off the school site (which is particularly pertinent when regulating Cyber-bullying).